For your Home

 It is rare for a North American tarantula to inject venom.
 However, if they do, the species located in the U.S. tends to have very weak venom.
 You might feel some dizziness or nausea from the venom of a tarantula.

-All that being said, can we say with 100% certainty that there will never and has never been a death due to a tarantula bite?
+No. All that being said, can we say with 100% certainty that there will never and has never been a death due to a tarantula bite?
 No, of course not.
 There is often no way to know how a person will react to a tarantula bite until they are bitten.
-People can have very severe allergic reactions to insect and arachnid bites.
-Most famously, there are people who can be allergic to bee stings.
-Those same people could possibly be allergic to other bites and this could include tarantulas.
+People can have very severe allergic reactions to insects and arachnid bites.

 Anyone bitten, however, should seek medical treatment just to be safe.